maxmilneaus/maxmilne.com/docs/TECHNICAL/filter-system.md

 **Styling:** `_sass/_writing.scss`

-- Flex row keeps “all” separated from the comma list.
-- `.writing2-topic-stream::before` draws the `•` bullet so wraps begin under the first specific topic instead of under “all”.
+- Two-column grid (`auto 1fr`) stores the All label in column one so any line wraps in column two always align with the first real topic.
+- `.writing2-topic-all::after` renders the divider dot; since the underline is applied to `.topic-name`, the spacer never gets highlighted.
+- The topics themselves remain lowercase text buttons with comma separators generated via `.topic-item::after`.
-- Hover state uses warm gray; only the active topic receives the blue underline (`var(--color-accent-hover)`).
+- Hover state uses warm gray; only the active `.topic-name` receives the blue underline (`var(--color-accent-hover)`), matching the project filter emphasis without duplicating the pill UI.
-- Mobile breakpoint stacks the row and tucks the bullet closer (`margin-right: 0.4rem`).
+- Mobile breakpoint collapses to a single column so All sits above the sentence while keeping the dot attached to the label.

 **Script fragment:**